Chart Color Schemes

 Booragul is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Booragul, as per the latest Census evaluation, 84.8% of dwellings were houses while 15.2% comprised semi-detached homes, apartments, and other types of dwellings.
-This compares to Non-Metro NSW's figures of 89.7% houses and 10.2% other dwellings.
-Home ownership in Booragul stood at 30.6%, with mortgaged properties at 27.6% and rented ones at 41.7%.
-The median monthly mortgage repayment was $1,636, lower than Non-Metro NSW's average of $1,900.
-Median weekly rent in Booragul was recorded at $320, compared to Non-Metro NSW's $380.
-Nationally, Booragul's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Booragul, as per the latest Census evaluation, 84.8% of dwellings were houses while 15.2% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
+This differs slightly from Non-Metro NSW's figures which stood at 82.6% houses and 17.4% other dwellings respectively.
+Home ownership in Booragul was recorded at 30.6%, with mortgaged properties making up 27.6% and rented dwellings accounting for 41.7%.
+The median monthly mortgage repayment in the area was $1,636, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent figure in Booragul was $320 compared to Non-Metro NSW's $330.
+Nationally, Booragul's mortgage repayments were significantly lower at $1,636 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing